Neural-Finance/Option_Pricing_Python/README.md

 # Option_Pricing_Python
-I use Python to try all the experiments on the classic text book &lt;Options, Futures and other Derivatives>, focusing on the BS model and the sensitivity analysis on Greek Letters.
-Reference: Classic Text Book, Options, Futures, and Other Derivatives, 8th edition.
+I use Python to try all the experiments on the classic text book **&lt;Options, Futures and other Derivatives, 8th edition.>**, focusing on the **Black-Scholes Model** and the sensitivity analysis on Greek Letters.
 The Charpter: The Greek Letters, Page 377-396.
 All the results and procedures have been tested and compared with the textbook.
 You can feel free and safe to use it.
 If you are the **new beginer for this course** or the **teacher who wants to find well writen Option Prcing code in Python Version**, I think this project will help you.
 Please give me a star or folk if you like it.

 ### Structure
 There are two parts in this project: